iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

   }
   ```

-Convertion between these are done explicitly on each usage to ensure no extra
+Conversion between these are done explicitly on each usage to ensure no extra
-values are not leaked.
+values are leaked.

 #### New layout for models

 To reduce duplication in data and make things more intuitive for the user,
-endpoints now prioritizes the layout of the model instead of just using
+endpoints now prioritize the layout of the model instead of just using
 the database models.

 Some overarching design principles going from v4 to v5:

-- Refrain from relying on ID references in HTTP requests but instead rely on
+- Avoid relying on ID references in from the HTTP request body.
+Instead, rely on
   query or path parameters.

 - Never suggest that an ID can be provided when creating or altering an object
   in POST or PUT requests.

-Some examples of these changes are the lot of PUT endpoints, such as
+The PUT endpoints now follow these principles, e.g.
 [`PUT /project/{projectId}/branch`](#put-projectprojectidbranch) (formerly
 known as `PUT /branches`) and [`PUT /project/{projectId}`](#put-projectprojectid)
 (formerly known as `PUT /project`) endpoints.